yberreby/dinov3-imagenet-1k-probes/README.md

 More probes will be released over time; watch this repository and/or [the corresponding HuggingFace Collection](https://huggingface.co/collections/yberreby/dinov3-imagenet-1k-probes).

 ## Performance

-Thanks to a high-performance training pipeline, we were able to sweep

 | Probe | [IN-ReAL](https://github.com/google-research/reassessed-imagenet) val top-1 (official / ours) | IN1k val top-1 (ours) |
 |-------|--------------------------------|-------------------|